jkiss/Instant-Article-Dev-Help-Doc/README.md

             ga('create', 'UA-66998167-4', 'auto');
             ga('send', {
               'hitType': 'pageview',
-              'page': 'This is my first Instant Article.
+              'title': 'This is my first Instant Article.
 How awesome is this?'
             });
           </script>
         </iframe>